neopragma/java-unit-testing/docs/presentation-notes.md

 The modified files for this step are in ```[project_root]/copy-paste/foodie-refactor-1/```.

-1. The constructor in ```Foodie.java``` creates the ```HttpRequest``` object to call the API.
-It is clumsy to isolate this logic to facilitate unit testing.
-In the sample solution, the logic is extracted into method ```createRequest()```, and the constructor calls that method.
-We need a do-nothing constructor for ```Foodie``` with ```package``` visibility so that we can exercise the ```createRequest()``` method in test cases.
-This is still suboptimal, but it is a reasonable first step.

 1. Added unit test cases for the ```createRequest()``` method in ```Foodie```.
 There are a couple of points to highlight for class participants.
 (1) We are not creating one test class for each production class.
 We are creating a test class for a concern or functional aspect of the solution, even if that concern is supported in multiple production classes.
+The idea that there must be one test class for each production class is a common misconception by beginners.
 The first concern we're looking at is the functionality related to calling the external API.

 #### Step 2 - externalize the URI for the food information API

 The modified files for this step are in ```[project_root]/copy-paste/foodie-refactor-2/```.

+The hard-coded URI string in ```Foodie.java``` (named ```baseURLString```) could be externalized.

+Points to bring out for class participants:
+- Externalizing this value makes it possible to change it without having to re-build and re-package the entire application.
+- Externalizing the value enables us to inject test values in our test cases to exercise the production code more thoroughly.
+Otherwise, we would have to modify the production code in between tests, which would make it impractical to automate the test suite.
+- Since obtaining the URI string is a separate concern from the main functionality of the ```Foodie``` class, it makes sense to extract it in keeping with the fundamental software design principle, _separation of concerns_, and the derived OO design principle, _single responsibility principle_.
+- We're making some modifications to existing code that was designed monolithically, and we're also writing some greenfield code.
+This is an example of a case when we must make judgment calls about when to test-drive the code and when it isn't feasible or cost-effective to do so.
+Test-driving code is a baseline professional practice, so we need to have a defensible reason _not_ to test-drive.

-1. The hard-coded URI string in ```Foodie.java``` (named ```baseURLString```) could be externalized.
-We'll define a Java property for this in ```src/[main|test]/resources/foodie.properties```, property name ```base.uri```.
+1. We'll define a Java property for the base URI in ```src/[main|test]/resources/foodie.properties```, property name ```base.uri```.
 Method ```createRequest()``` will then read this property to get the URI string.

-Points to bring out for class participants: (1) Externalizing this value makes it possible to change it without having to re-build and re-package the entire application.
-(2) Externalizing the value enables us to inject test values in our test cases to exercise the production code more thoroughly.
-Otherwise, we would have to modify the production code in between tests, which would make it impractical to automate the test suite.
+1. We'll create a class that abstracts the details of working with external resource definitions and provides a simple api for application code.
+Since this is "fresh" code, there are no barriers to test-driving it and therefore no excuse for us _not_ to test-drive it.

+1. We create a class under ```src/test/java``` in package ```com.neopragma.foodiesolution``` named ```ConfigurationTests```.
+This is another example of the fact we don't necessarily need or want a one-for-one correspondence between production source files and test source files.
+The test sources are organized around functionality or concerns rather than class structure.

+1. The test cases will reflect our ideas for the internal api for retrieving configuration settings.
+This sort of thing usually exposes various methods to read, write, and reload configuration settings.
+For the moment, the only thing we need is a method to retrieve a string value.
+Let's call it ```getAsString(id)```.

+1. The ```FoodieConfig``` instance will have to retrieve the data from an external resource before it can respond to any "get" calls.
+Since we don't want external dependencies in our unit tests, we'll need to inject a fake resource file.
+There are several ways to design this, and we don't want to go down a rabbit hole discussing them right now.
+The sample solution takes the approach of creating a Config instance on request using a factory method.
+So, it's _not_ a static "utilities" class and it's _not_ a singleton.
+We're going to instantiate ```FoodieConfig``` at the top level of the application - the ```FoodRun``` class - and pass it through to other classes that need it.

+1. Our first test case drives out the code for the ```FoodieConfig``` class to read configuration values from the IOStream object we pass to the factory method.
+Testing the default behavior of reading a properties file from the default location, ```src/xxx/resources```, will happen at the _integration test_ level **and** not the _unit test_ level, since it involves an external resource...and we won't write that logic until we need to.

+1. Now we can modify the ```Foodie``` class to use the new facility to retrieve the base URI.
+We can remove the instance variable ```baseURLString``` and change one line in method ```createRequest()``` to get the value from ```FoodieConfig```.
+We'll need the constructor to take a reference to a ```FoodieConfig``` instance as an argument so we can pass it from ```FoodRun```.
+We can also pass it from our test cases, so we can provide a fake one that doesn't incur any I/O overhead for test purposes.
+When we add the argument to the constructor declaration the IDE highlights the places in the code that are affected by the change.
+Most of them are in API test cases that don't need the configuration setting, so we can pass ```null``` there.

+3. We also have to modify ```FoodRun``` to instantiate ```FoodieConfig``` and pass it to ```Foodie```.
+This change forces us to add logic to ```FoodieConfig``` for the default case, when it reads the properties file.
+We can't write a proper unit test case for this because the test case must access the external resource in order to be meaningful.
+So this is a situation where we choose to write production code before writing test cases.

+#### Step 3 -

+##---------- resume here ----------